tbruckschlegel/basic_rust_vm/README.md

 # Overview

+This is a hobby project that is a testbed for VM coding related stuff.
-This project implements a basic virtual machine (VM) that executes a set of instructions.
+It implements a basic virtual machine (VM) that executes a set of instructions.
 It supports operations like arithmetic, comparisons, memory management, conditional jumps, function calls, and printing values.
 The VM runs a sequence of instructions, modifying registers and memory as specified by the program.

 ## Features